Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.06.28 (BR)
-- Changed the Fixed value of "Minimum Empires Spacing" to a relative one "Empires Spreading" between 20% and 500%.
+- Changed the Fixed value of "Minimum Empires Spacing" to a relative one "Empires Spreading" between 20% and 1000%.
 100% being the vanilla value.
   - Absolute minimum distance = 3.8 ly.
-  - Always 100% for exotic galaxies: Text, Maze, Lorentz, Fractal, Bulls Eyes.
+  - Allowed for all galaxies.
+- Restored Modnar empire spreading to Modnar galaxies.
+- Improved the galaxies' Empire positioning time.

 2024.06.26 (BR)
 - Colony Panel: